 That’s utter perfection.

 For some reason, a lot of people tend to believe that instantaneous evaluations of strangers are by far the most honest judgments of one’s beauty, but I think that’s mostly garbage.
 To be honest, I think when most men make instant judgments of women we happen to come across, we inherently assert a positive persona in her—in our minds—to complete our judgement of her physical beauty.
-We just assume that behind her pleasing facade, lays an accompanying inner beauty that’s compatible with our taste, our standards and our values.
+We just assume that behind her pleasing facade lies an accompanying inner beauty that’s compatible with our taste, our standards and our values.
 Personality does comprise our view of beauty, whether many of us realize it or not.

 Hopefully, going forward in this Insta-Snap generation, we can actually try to give the male conceptualization of beauty a little more nuance than it typically receives.